aptech/docs/docs/CR-minc.rst

     :param x: data
     :type x: NxK matrix or sparse matrix

-    :return y: containing the smallest element in each column of *x*.
+    :return y: contains the smallest element in each column of *x*.

     :rtype y: Kx1 matrix